Projects

 Somalian Community Project

-The Somalian Community Project is co-designed with Somali residents in Brisbane to address health and social challenges for people with disabilities.
-It aims to empower the community to build confidence in self-advocacy and improve access to mainstream health services.
+The Somalian Community Project was co-designed with Somali residents in Brisbane to address health and social challenges for people with disabilities.
+It aimed to empower the community to build confidence in self-advocacy and improve access to mainstream health services.
+Refugees were a key sub-group in this project.

-By focusing on culturally relevant approaches, the project strives to create resources that connect with the community.
+By focusing on culturally relevant approaches, the project aimed to create resources that connect with the community.

-Current Status: This project commenced in August 2024, and completed in June 2025.
-Xstitch Health is proud to have competed this project without any government, grant or philanthropic funding.
-This demonstrates our commitment to self-sustaining innovation in Health.
+Current Status: This project ran from August 2024 to June 2025.
+Xstitch Health is proud to have completed this project without any government, grant or philanthropic funding.

 AdvoKey Program